Bombardier Gambles On Big Order Payoff For CSeries

 If Bombardier gets a firm footing with the current CSeries, it could stretch the plane to add more seats and has trademarked the names CS500 and CS900, just in case.

 "Clearly, the CSeries is quite pivotal in terms of the short-term price reaction of the stock," said Greg Kocik, managing director of TD Asset Management.
-"And definitely the long-term success of the company hinges on good execution of the CSeries program, but it's not like they're betting the farm on this one program.
+"And definitely the long-term success of the company hinges on good execution of the CSeries programme, but it's not like they're betting the farm on this one programme.
 They're a diversified company."